Is Your Boss a Dictator?

 It is possible to respect someone without liking them, but when their behaviour is so appalling that you despise them, that respect is likely to disappear.

-So what can you do about it?
 Do you suffer in silence or take action?

 Sadly, your options are limited as remonstration with a character of this type is largely futile.
 However, if they are being abusive or insulting towards you then you should stand up to them.